ZeroOor0/First-Trail/README.md

 # First-Trail
+## Practice makes perfect.
-This is my first trail of creating a repository.
+* This is my first trail of creating a repository
+* Bravo!